 The following summary offers descriptions of workshops offered by Orchestrate Inclusion.
 Each workshop is a work in development and content is subject to change.
 If/as it proves to be helpful, a workshop can be modified to focus on one or more key areas of exploration and/or one or more types of internal stakeholders, based on client need.
 Do you have a specific need?
 Please ask!

-Workshop A: Principles of EDIB Work in Orchestra Settings
+Principles of EDIB Work in Orchestra Settings

 Workshop length: Two sequential sessions, each is 2.5 hours; sessions should be scheduled with no more than one to three weeks between them

-Format: via Zoom
+Format: via Zoom or In-Person

 These two, sequential workshops focus on developing internal competency and conversation around EDI topics that serve as the basic building blocks of more advanced EDI discussion and work.